 Of course, there may be a reason South Carolina drivers may look for a little faith-based road salvation.
 A recent study by Nationwide Mutual Insurance (albeit with very sketchy self-reported data) found the Palmetto State to lead the nation in texting while driving.
 And if you’re going to patently dangerous things like that, better to meet one’s maker, I suppose, with an appropriate calling card on one’s car.

 This entry was posted on Wednesday, June 11th, 2008 at 7:59 am and is filed under Drivers, Traffic Culture, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.